Kenneth Pearce, Jr, Ph.D.

 2001 – 2015: Scientist and Group Leader, Molecular Discovery Research, GlaxoSmithKline

-2015 – present: Research Professor and Director, Center for Integrative Chemical Biology and Drug Discovery, UNC Eshelman School of Pharmacy
+2015 – 2021: Research Professor and Director, Lead Discovery and Characterization, Center for Integrative Chemical Biology and Drug Discovery lab, UNC Eshelman School of Pharmacy